Jason-Navi/DateSorter/README.md

 # DateSorter
+Author: Jason Navi

+Email: jnavi1002@gmail.com

-Program obtains input from textfile (.txt) and sorts the data based on year.
+Program Description: Program obtains input from a textfile (.txt) and sorts the data based on date.
 Then it prints on the left side of the GUI the unsorted dates and the right side of the GUI the sorted dates.
-Also prints out any invalid dates entered as a Date212 Exception as well as any combination of chars and number.
+Also prints out any invalid dates (dates literally not possible) entered as a Date212 Exception as well as any incorrect forms of Strings
 Prints dates out in mm/dd/yyyy order.

+IDE used: BlueJ

+Libraries used: Java.util, javax.swing, java.awt, java.awt.event, java.io, java.io.BufferedReader, java.io.FileInputStreamReader, java.ioInputStreamReader, java.IOException

+Classes used: DateNode, DateGUI, SortedDateList, FileMenuHandler, TextFileInput, IllegalDate212Exception, UnsortedDateList, Date212, dateRunner, and DateList(abstract)

 This project was created to sort dates by using both a Linked-List created from scratch and a TreeMap to sort.

 You can type any series of dates in the textfile in yyyy/mm/dd order and it will run properly.

-For instance, typing in the textfile named "inputs": 1998/02/6, 1994/11/13, 1998/01/10 will display the following on different lines.
+How to run: For instance, typing in the textfile named "inputs": 1998/02/6, 1994/11/13, 1998/01/10 will display the following on different lines.

 Left-hand side of GUI: 02/6/1998, 11/13/1994, 01/10/1998